mushroomhostage/Chestpack/README.md

 Disable along with autoEquip if you want the pack to (less realistically) behave as a normal item so you can carry multiple packs.

+allowOpenContainers: Allows you to still open containers (chests, etc.) by right-clicking, instead of opening the pack.

 equipSlot: Player inventory slot to wear the chestpack on if autoEquip enabled.
 3 = helmet, 2 = chestplate, 1 = leggings, 0 = boots.